North Carolina: Arts and culture

 North Carolina has traditions in art, music, and cuisine.
 The nonprofit arts and culture industry generates $1.2 billion in direct economic activity in North Carolina, supporting more than 43,600 full-time equivalent jobs and generating $119 million in revenue for local governments and the state of North Carolina.
 North Carolina established the North Carolina Museum of Art as the first major museum collection in the country to be formed by state legislation and funding and continues to bring millions into the NC economy.

 One of the more famous arts communities in the state is Seagrove, the handmade-pottery capital of the U.S., where artisans create handcrafted pottery inspired by the same traditions that began in this community more than two hundred years ago.

-TV and Film
+TV and film

+Internet

+MrBeast (Jimmy Donaldson), the most subscribed individual on YouTube since 2024, hails from Greenville.

+Good Mythical Morning co-hosts Rhett McLaughlin and Link Neal were raised in Buies Creek, a small community in Harnett County.

 Music

 North Carolina boasts a large number of noteworthy jazz musicians, some among the most important in the history of the genre.
 These include: John Coltrane, (Hamlet, High Point); Thelonious Monk (Rocky Mount); Billy Taylor (Greenville); Woody Shaw (Laurinburg); Lou Donaldson (Durham); Max Roach (Newland); Tal Farlow (Greensboro); Albert, Jimmy and Percy Heath (Wilmington); Nina Simone (Tryon); and Billy Strayhorn (Hillsborough).

 North Carolina is also famous for its tradition of old-time music, and many recordings were made in the early 20th century by folk-song collector Bascom Lamar Lunsford.
 Musicians such as the North Carolina Ramblers helped solidify the sound of country music in the late 1920s, while the influential bluegrass musician Doc Watson also hailed from North Carolina.
 Both North and South Carolina are hotbeds for traditional rural blues, especially the style known as the Piedmont blues.

 Ben Folds Five originated in Winston-Salem, and Ben Folds still records and resides in Chapel Hill.

 The British band Pink Floyd is named, in part, after Chapel Hill bluesman Floyd Council.

 The Research Triangle area has long been a well-known center for folk, rock, metal, jazz and punk.
 James Taylor grew up around Chapel Hill, and his 1968 song "Carolina in My Mind" has been called an unofficial anthem for the state.
 Other famous musicians from North Carolina include J. Cole, DaBaby, 9th Wonder, Shirley Caesar, Roberta Flack, Clyde McPhatter, Nnenna Freelon, Link Wray, Warren Haynes, Jimmy Herring, Michael Houser, Eric Church, Future Islands, Randy Travis, Ryan Adams, Ronnie Milsap, Anthony Hamilton, The Avett Brothers, Charlie Daniels, and Luke Combs.